Russia evacuating embassy in Ukraine as crisis escalates - NewsBreak

 Russia evacuating embassy in Ukraine as crisis escalates

 Russia began pulling personnel from its diplomatic posts in Ukraine, state news agency Tass reported, a day after the Foreign Ministry announced a plan to evacuate, citing threats.
-By Wednesday afternoon, the Russian flag was no longer flying over the embassy in Kyiv, and police surrounded the building.
+By Wednesday afternoon, the Russian flag was no longer flying over the embassy in Kyiv, according to an Associated Press photographer.
+Police surrounded the building.

 After weeks of trying to project calm, Ukrainian authorities also signaled increasing concern on Wednesday.
 The Foreign Ministry advised against travel to Russia and recommended anyone there leave immediately, saying Moscow’s “aggression” could lead to a significant reduction in consular services.